hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 -------------------------
 Terraform requires credentials in order to communicate with your cloud provider's API.
 These API keys should never, ever be stored directly in your terraform code.
 Config files and environment variables are a better option, but the credentials still live on your workstation, usually stored in plaintext.

-Try this command on your workstation to see your API credentials:
+Try these commands on your workstation to see your API credentials:

 Command:
 ```bash